awsdocs/amazon-eks-user-guide/doc_source/helm.md

      ./get_helm.sh
      ```
 **Note**
-If you get a message that `openssl` must first be installed, one method to install it would be:
+If you get a message that `openssl` must first be installed, you can install it with the following command\.

      ```
      sudo yum install openssl